 OVERVIEW AND GENERAL INFORMATION FOR APPLICANTS

 The Aggregate Resources Trust was established in 1997 to provide a vehicle within which certain administrative functions related to the management of aggregate resources in Ontario could be undertaken in partnership with the aggregate industry.
 Accordingly, subsections 6.1 (1) and 6.1 (3) of the Aggregate Resources Act, R.S.O.
 1990, Chap.
 A.8, as amended (the Act), gave the Minister the power to create the Aggregate Resources Trust (the Trust) and appoint a trustee to look after its affairs.
 The Ontario Aggregate Resources Corporation (TOARC) was created to act as trustee of the Trust with the Ontario Stone Sand & Gravel Association (formerly the Aggregate Producers Association of Ontario) being the sole shareholder.
-Trust affairs are managed by an independent Board of Directors according to specific terms and conditions outlined in a Trust agreement signed between the Ministry of Natural Resources and TOARC.
+Trust affairs are managed by an independent Board of Directors according to specific terms and conditions outlined in a Trust agreement signed between the Ministry of Natural Resources and Forestry and TOARC.

 The Trust has a number of purposes, one of which is to support: